 Formal Complaint Procedure

-Fairfax University of America is committed to provide a positive educational experience for its students.
-FXUA faculty and staff attempt to create, in all areas, an atmosphere that is conducive to learning.
-For this reason, FXUA has established a procedure to address any school-related problems, concerns, or complaints to ensure that student concerns on academic and non-academic matters are constantly aware, addressed, resolved, improve and enhance the quality of services.
+Fairfax University of America is committed to providing a positive educational experience for its students.
+Faculty and staff attempt to create, in all areas, an atmosphere that is conducive to learning.
+For this reason, the university has established a procedure to address any school-related problems, concerns, or complaints to ensure that student concerns on academic and non-academic matters are constantly monitored, addressed, and resolved to improve the quality of services.

-In the event that a complaint may not be resolved at the departmental level, the complaint will be escalated to the next highest level.
-If the complaint is academic in nature, it would be escalated from the faculty to the dean, and eventually the Chief Academic Officer level.
+- Stage 2: Referral to Appropriate Executive: If a complaint cannot be resolved at the departmental level, the complaint will be escalated to the next highest level.
+If the complaint is academic in nature, it would be escalated from the faculty to the dean, and eventually the Executive Dean.
 A complete list of possible escalation is below:

 |Department Receiving Complaint||Executive Level Escalation|